techwizrd/MangaFox-Download-Script/README.md

 Dependencies
 ------------

-  * Python 2.7, 3.3
+  * Python 3.3 or better
-  * BeautifulSoup (``pip install beautifulsoup`` OR ``pip install beautifulsoup4``)
+  * BeautifulSoup (``pip install beautifulsoup4``)

-Tested on Ubuntu Linux 12.04 LTS and 12.10.
+Tested on Arch Linux.
 It should work on any Linux, OS X, or Windows machine as long as the dependencies are installed.

 Usage
 -----